Updated 7 months ago

 Additionally, bifacial solar panels currently come with a significant cost premium, and in residential setups they are unlikely to produce the additional solar power required to justify their higher price.
 This means that traditional monocrystalline or polycrystalline solar panels are still the most cost-effective solar PV option for residential installations.

 That being said, bifacial solar systems can still prove useful for certain residential applications.
-For instance, bifacial thin-film solar cells make sense when used for freestanding structures like carports, awnings, or pergolas, both providing partial shade and producing energy from both sides.
+For instance, bifacial thin-film solar cells make sense when used for freestanding structures like carports, pergolas, or even solar trees - providing partial shade and producing energy from both sides.

 Bifacial systems may also work for areas where there is no hindrance to the reflection of light.
 Canopies and awnings made from bifacial photovoltaics PV panels allow the reflected light to reach the back of the panels and generate additional sustainable energy for homes.